ryinner/easySlider/README.md

 # easySlider
-try to write more easiest slider
+try of writing more easiest slider